armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 +------+------+------+------+------+------+------+------+------+------+------+------+------+------+
 ```

-The static part if followed by a variable part:
+The static part is followed by a variable part:

 ```
 file name (variable size)